WeblateOrg/weblate/docs/admin/upgrade.rst

 .. seealso:: :ref:`generic-upgrade-instructions`

+.. _upgrade-4.10:

 Upgrade from 4.9 to 4.10
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Please follow :ref:`generic-upgrade-instructions` in order to perform update.

 * There is a change in per-project groups, the upgrade can take long time on sites with thousands of projects.

-* Beware that Django 4.0 has dropped support for PostgreSQL 9.6.
-You can stick with Django 3.2 for now, but it is recommended to upgrade PostgreSQL.
+* Django 4.0 has made some incompatible changes, see
+  :ref:`django:backwards-incompatible-4.0`.
+Weblate still supports Django 3.2
+  for now, in case any of these are problematic.
+Most notable changes which
+  might affect Weblate:

+  * Dropped support for PostgreSQL 9.6, Django 4.0 supports PostgreSQL 10 and higher.
+  * Format of :setting:`django:CSRF_TRUSTED_ORIGINS` was changed.

-* The Docker container now requires PostgreSQL 10.
+* The Docker container now uses Django 4.0, see above for changes.

 .. seealso:: :ref:`generic-upgrade-instructions`